 General District & Area information

 Gavin School District 37 has two school buildings both located in the unincorporated area called Ingleside, Illinois 60041.
-Ingleside is bordered by the towns and areas known as Fox Lake, Lake Villa, Round Lake, and Long Lake.
+Ingleside is bordered by Fox Lake, Lake Villa, Round Lake, and Long Lake.
 Students attending the Gavin schools come from Ingleside, Long Lake, Lake Villa, and Fox Lake.
-The school district is located approximately 40 miles mainly north and slightly west of Chicago, IL.
+The school district is located approximately 40 miles north and slightly west of Chicago, IL.
 The Wisconsin border is approximately 10 miles from the school district.
 The geographic area of the school district is approximately 6.2 square miles.
 The waters from the lakes of Fox Lake, Long Lake, and Duck Lake make up some of that area.

 Demographics & Facilities

 All of the Long Lake population and portions of the Ingleside, Lake Villa, and Fox Lake populations add up to a total of approximately 8,000 people who are served by Gavin School District 37.
-Students from Pre-Kindergarten thru Grade 8 are housed in two school buildings (Gavin Central Elementary School, PreK-4 & Gavin South Middle School, 5-8).
-890 students currently attend for the entire school district.
-Gavin SD 37 also serves students who attend St. Bede School which is located within district boundaries.
-Racial & ethnic backgrounds are as follows: 67.6% White, 21.5% Hispanic, 6.6% Two or More Races, 2.4% Black, 1.2% Asian, and .8% American Indian.
+Approximately 700 students from Pre-Kindergarten through Grade 8 are housed in two school buildings - Gavin Central Elementary School (PreK-4) & Gavin South Middle School (5-8).
+Gavin SD 37 also serves students who attend St. Bede School, which is located within district boundaries.
+We are proud of our diversity, which is as follows: 56.6% White, 32.2% Hispanic, 6% Black, and 4% Two or More Races.